apiraccini/agrovoltaic_and_crops/README.md

 The group was formed by me and my University colleagues Marco Bergamo and Lorenzo Chiurato.

-Data on crops and weather conditions are in the pannelli ``folder'', while relazione_finale.R contains the R code for the analysis.
+Data on crops and weather conditions are in the pannelli "folder", while relazione_finale.R contains the R code for the analysis.
 File relazione_finale.Rmd is used to produce relazione_finale.html.

 ## Italian description